lindenb/jvarkit/docs/BedCluster.md

       Default: -1
     -m, --manifest
-      Manifest Bed file output containing chrom/start/end of each gene
+      Manifest Bed file output containing chrom/start/end of each gene --md5-dir, --sub-dir
+      prevent the creation of too many files in the same directory.
+Create some intermediate directories based on filename's md5.
+      Default: false
   * -o, --out
       An existing directory or a filename ending with the '.zip' or '.tar' or '.tar.gz' suffix.